-Our long-term debt typically is issued at fixed rates of interest.
+The remainder of our long-term debt typically is issued at fixed rates of interest.
 As these long-term debt issuances mature, we typically refinance such debt with new debt having interest rates reflecting then-current market conditions.
 In order to reduce market rate risk on the underlying benchmark rate of interest associated with near- to medium-term forecasted issuances of fixed-rate debt, from time to time we enter into IRPAs.
 We account for IRPAs as cash flow hedges.

-As of December 31, 2019, September 30, 2019 and December 31, 2018, we had no unsettled IRPAs.
-At December 31, 2019, the amount of net losses associated with interest rate hedges (excluding pay-fixed, receive-variable interest rate swaps) expected to be reclassified into earnings during the next twelve months is approximately \$3,485.
+As of March 31, 2020, September 30, 2019 and March 31, 2019, we had no unsettled IRPAs.
+At March 31, 2020, the amount of net losses associated with interest rate hedges (excluding pay-fixed, receive-variable interest rate swaps) expected to be reclassified into earnings during the next twelve months is approximately \$3,485.